 Croatia offers a strong mix of lifestyle quality, safety, and practical infrastructure for high-earning digital nomads.
 Its Mediterranean setting, reliable high-speed internet, and lower day-to-day costs compared to much of Western Europe make it an attractive European base without the trade-offs.

 The country is consistently regarded as safe and easy to live in, with established expat communities and a growing coworking ecosystem in cities like Zagreb, Split, and Zadar.
-Depending on personal structure and tax residency, foreign-sourced income earners may also benefit from favorable tax outcomes.
+Depending on personal structure and tax residency, eligible remote workers may benefit from the Croatia digital nomad tax exemption on qualifying foreign employment or business income during the validity of the permit.

 If you’re deciding which city fits your lifestyle and priorities, explore our guide to the best cities to live in Croatia, with practical insights on the pros, cons, and realities of each location.